-44. The Council must establish policy and procedures for the identification and assessment of the risk of fraud in the First Nation.
+44. The Council must establish policy and procedures for the identification, assessment and mitigation of fraud risk to the First Nation including misappropriation of assets.

 Operational Controls

 45. The Council must establish policies and procedures respecting the establishment and implementation of an effective system of internal controls that ensures the orderly and efficient conduct of the First Nation's operations.